ministryofjustice/security-guidance/docs/index.md

 ## Other Guidance

+The [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) provides the base material for all security guidance in the MoJ.

+### Glossary

 A glossary of some terms used in this guidance is available [here](glossary.md).

+### Acronyms

 A more extensive list of acronyms is available [here](https://ministryofjustice.github.io/acronyms/).

 ### Technical Guidance

 The MoJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) should be read together with this security-focused guidance.

-The [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) provides the base material for all security guidance in the MoJ.

 ## Feedback